Z3TA/webide/README.txt

 `sudo ls -la /sys/bus/virtio/drivers/9pnet_virtio/` (should have a virtio link to a device)

+note: Must shutdown -h in order to edit shares! (eg. reboot wont work)

-Copy the config script into the VM: nano check_config_in_vm.sh
+Copy the dockervm/check_config_in_vm.sh script into the VM: nano check_config_in_vm.sh

 Make it runable